Rick00Kim/kururu-blog/content/about/index.en.md

 I mainly did support for Develop teams, server monitoring, writing script for automation and Release to production system.

-Because of my current work environment, I am comfortable working on Linux or Unix systems more than Windows system.
+Because of my current work environment, I am comfortable for working on Linux or Unix systems more than Windows system.

 I'm interested in new IT technology and I am very experimental.